mubashir-akz/codeglo/README.md

-Database :- used mongo atlas cloud based storage
+Database:- used mongo atlas cloud based storage

 For authentication used jsonwebtoken

-Used crypto for hashing passwords using environmental variable used dotenv module
+Used crypto for hashing passwords

+using environmental variable used dotenv module

-All the endpoints except login and register are authenticated Edit and Add candidates api’s data validated using middlewares Deployed in aws ec2 instance
+All the endpoints except login and register are authenticated

+Edit and Add candidates api’s data validated using middlewares

+Deployed in aws ec2 instance

 Used pm2 module for server continous running